espdev/mpl-events/README.md

 You may override and implement some of these methods for handling corresponding events.

 The dispatcher might be connected to a canvas using mpl objects `figure` or `axes` (or `canvas`).
 In general, we do not need to think about it.
-We just pass `figure` instance to contructor usually.
+We just pass `figure` instance to constructor usually.

 We calls method `mpl_connect()` and it is all.
 We do not need to worry about connecting/disconnecting or remember mpl event names.